Wednesday 16 October 1940

 Battle of the Indian Ocean: Norwegian cargo ship Marly is lost in the middle of the Indian Ocean.
 There are no survivors, it is a mystery of the sea.

-Anglo/US Relations: A fifth tranche of US Navy destroyers arrives in Halifax for transfer to the Royal Navy pursuant to the bases-for-destroyers deal.
-The ships are: USS Twiggs, USS Philip, USS Evans, USS Wickes, USS McCalla, USS Rodgers, USS Conner, USS Conway, USS Stockton and USS Yarnall.
+Anglo/US Relations: The fifth tranche of US Navy destroyers arrives in Halifax for transfer to the Royal Navy pursuant to the bases-for-destroyers deal.
+The ships are USS Twiggs, USS Philip, USS Evans, USS Wickes, USS McCalla, USS Rodgers, USS Conner, USS Conway, USS Stockton, and USS Yarnall.

 Spanish Government: Francisco Franco appoints his Ramón Serrano Suñer as Foreign Minister.
 Suñer is the brother-in-law of Franco and has been acting unofficially in that role.
-He is widely viewed as pro-Nazi, but later confesses a marked dislike of German Foreign Minister Ribbentrop.
-His background is in the EFE press agency and the large blind-person's organization ONCE.
+He is widely viewed as pro-German, but later confesses a marked dislike of German Foreign Minister Ribbentrop.
+His background is in the EFE press agency and the large blind person's organization ONCE.

 |Queuing for food in the Warsaw Ghetto, date unknown.|

 Japanese Government: The Japanese are hard at work on improving their air fleet, particularly naval aviation.
 In recognition of their progress, aviation engineers Ichiro Sekine (Nakajima), Joji Hattori (Mitsubishi), Yu Nakajima (Mitsubishi), Shuzo Kito (Mitsubishi), and Tomio Kubo (Mitsubishi) are awarded the Nagao Memorial Award for excellence.